Shuffle/Shuffle/backend/go-app/test-suite/readme.md

   -run '^$' -fuzz '^FuzzDecodeSubflowResults$' -fuzztime 30s
 ```

+The GitHub workflow runs both `FuzzDecodeSubflowResults` and
+`FuzzExecutionArgumentJSONEnvelope` for 30 seconds.
+They are an independent job
+and do not need VM credentials, so they still run when OpenSearch, Memcached, or
+the remote backend is unavailable.
+Both fuzz steps complete before the job
+reports failure, allowing one run to expose failures in both protocol surfaces.

 The campaign is capped at 100 real executions per invocation.
 A failing case
 writes a redacted JSON artifact.
 Set `SHUFFLE_E2E_ARTIFACT_DIR` to retain those
 artifacts outside Go's temporary directory.